Ar(c)tistic research

 Longyearbyen, Spitsbergen, June 2018

-At the bottom of a deserted mine hill no. 5, a buoy from the sea is connected to an iron beam, which put out from the landscape.
-It occupies a certain space.
+At the bottom of a deserted mine I connected a buoy, found in the Barents sea, to an iron beam that put out from the landscape.
+It subtly enhances its own marked space

 Movement of ice landscapes, sketches by prof. M.J.J.E.
 Loonen, ecologist, Arctic Center University of Groningen; their research station is based at 78° N, Ny-Ålesund, Spitsbergen